 The Zonta Quilting project has been in operation since 1994.
 In that time several hundred quilts have been distributed to families through the Northern Domestic Violence Service (previously the Para District Women’s Shelter).
-These quilts are known as New Beginning Quilts.
-A few years later the club added smaller quilts for the Women’s and Children’s Hospital Pediatric Emergency Department.
+These quilts are known as New Beginnings Quilts.
+A few years later the club added smaller quilts for the Adelaide Women’s and Children’s Hospital Pediatric Emergency Department.
 These quilts are known as Wee Care quilts and are for children who have been involved in accidents.

 Primarily this is a service project which began as a fellowship exercise.
 It is about sharing of skills and ideas, and fun and fellowship while at the same time helping women and children in need.

 ► All fabrics have been donated as new or recycled.

 ► The club purchases the wadding and notions

 ► Workshops are held monthly.
 Not all those attending are quilters or Zontians.
 Helpers unpick garments, wash fabrics, provide afternoon tea, iron, and hand stitch the bindings and labels on the quilts.

 ► The quilts are distributed annually at the Club’s Handover dinner in May.